Vvkmnn/coinBot/README.md

  - Also got a few accounts justifiably blacklisted for throttling while testing, so yeah; go easy.

 ### Donate
-If you had fun, donate to the [Dank Memer team](https://www.patreon.com/dankmemerbot) for a cool bot, and something to push imaginary numbers with.
+If you're having fun, donate to the [Dank Memer team](https://www.patreon.com/dankmemerbot) for a cool bot.

 ### Usage
  1. Make a copy of `config.example.json` into `config.json`